 There’s something fun about playing tourist in your own area; learning about the fun things your area has to offer, and realizing that there’s always more to discover.

 If you think about it, most likely you have met someone visiting the area you live in.
 So there must be something worth seeing!
 Look at your town through “tourist goggles”.
 What is it that you would want to visit if you were vacationing there?
 Now go do it!

 Here are some things that I do to help with seeing our town through the eyes of a tourist.

-Side note: I am not oblivious to the fact that we actual have lived in several tourist destinations, but I use these same ideas for when we are back in Canada, in cities that we have spent several years living in.
-And I also realize that within this post I am showing pictures of us travelling all around the world, but that just goes to show that every town has something to go discover (I usually seek out the free things, because I’m cheap!)
+Side note: I am not oblivious to the fact that we actually have lived in several tourist destinations, but I use these same ideas for when we are back in Canada, in cities that we have spent several years living in.
+And I also realize that within this post I am showing pictures of us traveling all around the world, but that just goes to show that every town has something to go discover (I usually seek out the free things, because I’m cheap!)

 Learn the History, Visit the Sites and Monuments, Visit New Areas of Your City

 Your town didn’t just pop up out of nowhere.
 There’s a story behind it.
 And it could be a pretty interesting one.
 Take the time to learn a little bit about your city.